kjeldsen-game/monorepo/documentation/Writerside/topics/README.md

     - https://martinfowler.com/eaaDev/EventSourcing.html

 ## CQRS
-The structure of the proyect follows a CQRS pattern https://martinfowler.com/bliki/CQRS.html
+The structure of the project follows a CQRS pattern https://martinfowler.com/bliki/CQRS.html

 ## Hexagonal Architecture
-The structure of the proyect follows a hexagonal architecture where domain defines the entities and the business logic and adapters connect to any external piece.
+The structure of the project follows a hexagonal architecture where domain defines the entities and the business logic and adapters connect to any external piece.

 ## Local Development environment